osohq/oso/new-docs/content/java/reference/classes.md

 ## Working with Java Types

-oso’s Java authorization library lets you write policy rules over Java objects directly.
-This document explains how different types of Java objects can be used in oso policies.
+Oso’s Java authorization library lets you write policy rules over Java objects directly.
+This document explains how different types of Java objects can be used in Oso policies.

 {{< callout "Note" "blue" >}}
   More detailed examples of working with application classes can be found in